 Berlin Day Trip Overview

-From Berlin you will head south to Saxony.
-For this day trip you will need to rent a car.
-And just so you are aware, this day trip does involve a fair amount of driving.
-However, most of the time you will be on the Autobahn, Germany’s legendary super fast highways.
+For this Berlin day trip trip you will need to rent a car.
+And just so you are aware, this day trip does involve a fair amount of driving (565 kilometers and about 7 hours of driving, so it is a big day).
+However, most of the time you will be on the Autobahn, Germany’s legendary super fast highway.

 Rakotzbrücke, Is This Place For Real?